-On an annual basis, all program staff and volunteers are required to complete a 45-minute online training program regarding appropriate supervision and protection of minors before beginning their work with minors.
+On an annual basis, all program staff and volunteers who work with minors are required to complete a 45-minute online training program regarding appropriate supervision and protection of minors before beginning their work with minors.
 In addition to the online training program, Program Directors are required to attend a 1-hour classroom training annually.
 Additional information regarding the training is posted on http://card.wustl.edu.
 The training provides helpful information on preventing and reporting suspected child abuse and steps that should be taken to protect the wellbeing of minors.

 There are two types of Youth Protection–related reporting procedures that program staff and volunteers must follow:

 - When you witness or suspect any child has been abused or neglected – See “Mandatory Report of Child Abuse” below.